 An individual’s water needs will vary depending on age, health and climate (water needs can double in hot temperatures).
 But in general, you should plan for a minimum of one gallon of water per person per day, to be used for drinking and sanitation purposes (food prep, washing dishes, brushing teeth, etc.).
 The best solution is to stock a supply of store-bought water (with expiration dates clearly marked) in a cool, dark place.
-At least a three-day supply, the CDC recommends.
+The CDC recommends having at least a three-day supply on hand.

-But because you don’t know how long you could be without water, it’s also important to have a water treatment solution: a personal, portable treatment system that will remove the waterborne pathogens and other contaminants.
-These risks include:
+But because you don’t know how long you could be without water, it’s also important to have a water treatment solution: a personal, portable treatment system that will remove waterborne pathogens and other potential contaminants.
+These include:

-- Bacteria (e.g. Salmonella and E. coli)—spread by humans & animals
+- Bacteria (e.g. Salmonella and E. coli): Spread by humans and animals

-- Protozoa (e.g. Giardia and Cryptosporidium)—spread by humans & animals
+- Protozoa (e.g. Giardia and Cryptosporidium): Spread by humans and animals

 MiniWorks EX Purifier System

 The MSR MiniWorks EX Purifier System includes the MiniWorks microfilter, which uses a ceramic/carbon filter element, and Aquatabs purification tablets.
 Microfilters will remove sediment, protozoa and bacteria from the water, and those that contain carbon, like the MiniWorks, will pull out many chemicals and other impurities, like tastes and odor.